“Dear Birth Mother” the letter of an parent profile used to begin. But did you ever stop to wonder what — or rather who — a birth mother really is?

-Like waiting adoptive parents, prospective birth mothers in Canada come in all shapes, sizes and colours.
-(And so do potential birth fathers.
+Like waiting adoptive parents, birth mothers in Canada come in all shapes, sizes and colours.
+And so do potential birth fathers.
 Since they don’t play a hands-on role in the placement of a child, the information on Canada Adopts! is mainly about and directed toward prospective birth mothers.
 But don’t fool yourself.
-A birth father’s consent to an adoption is just as important).
+A birth father’s consent to an adoption is just as important.

-When it comes to potential birth mothers, then, one size doesn’t fit all.
+One more important point: When it comes to birth mothers, one size doesn’t fit all.
 One of the most persistent myths is that they’re unwed teenagers.
 Not so.
 In fact, studies show that the younger the woman, the more likely she is to keep her child.
 Truth is, a potential birth mother (or “first mother”, as they’re also known) could be anyone: the girl next door, the woman in the next cubicle at work, your child’s teacher, or a favorite aunt or cousin.
 In other words, women from all walks of life.

 At the risk of stereotyping, about the only thing you can say for certain about a prospective birth mother is that she’s not in a position to parent.
 There are as many reasons for this as there are potential birth mothers.
 For instance, she may: